amine7777/ansible-role-minikube/README.md

 Minikube
 =========

-The role helps to install minikube on your linux machine.
+This role helps to install minikube on your linux machine.

 Requirements
 ------------